smanni/stm32/README.md

 STM32F103Z
 ==========

-My repository for learning STM32F103Z microcontroller using a Linux based development envronment.
+My repository for learning STM32F103Z microcontroller using a GNU/Linux based development envronment.
+It aims to show how to work with this cortex-M3 based micontroller using only free tools.

 Table of contents: